gummesson/ellengummesson/_posts/2012-10-31-to-re-redesign-or-not.md

 ---
-title: To Re-Redesign Or Not
+title: "To Re-Redesign Or Not"
 tags: [Design, Thoughts]
 layout: post
 comments: true